 Table.
-Types of individual monitoring device, area monitors and exchange frequency:
+Types of individual monitoring devices, area monitors, and exchange frequency:

-Types of Badges Radiation Detector Type Exchange Frequency Personnel Monitor Instadose [TM] dosimeter N/A Area Monitor Room 5 Instadose TM dosimeter N/A Area Monitor Room 10 Instadose [TM] dosimeter N/A
+Types of Badges Radiation Detector Type Exchange Frequency

+Personnel Monitor OSL [TM] dosimeter N/A

+Area Monitor Room 5 OSL [TM] dosimeter N/A

+Area Monitor Room 10 OSL [TM] dosimeter N/A

-Instructions to employees/students on the proper use of individual monitoring devices is found under Radiation Protection Program - Policies and Procedures.
-Student are instructed not to switch badges with other occupational workers, deliberately expose their badges to radiation except in the course of training or employment and understand the consequences of deceptive exposure of the radiation monitor.
+Instructions to employees/students on the proper use of individual monitoring devices are found under the Radiation Protection Plan (RPP) - Policies and Procedures.
+Students are instructed not to switch badges with other occupational workers, deliberately expose their badges to radiation except in the course of training or employment and understand the consequences of deceptive exposure to the radiation monitor.

-Current instructions to students/employees about the use of badges include:
+Current instructions to students/employees about the use of OSL badges include:

-- (a) Instadose Badges shall be worn at all times when radiographic exposures are being made - (b) Instadose Badges shall be read at the beginning of each month - (c) Any student making radiographic exposure while not wearing radiation badge or wearing someone else's badge will be sent home and a formal disciplinary hearing with the radiology department staff and Dean of Academic Affairs will be convened to determine the seriousness and consequences to the student.
-Using someone else's badge would be considered falsification of college records and would be grounds for dismissal from the college. - (d) Instadose Badges will be used at Los Angeles City College and at their clinical training sites.
+- a.
+OSL Badges shall be worn at all times when radiographic exposures are being made. - b.
+OSL Badges shall be read at the beginning of each quarter. - c.
+Any student making radiographic exposure while not wearing a radiation badge or wearing someone else's badge will be sent home. - A formal disciplinary hearing with the radiology department staff and Dean of i.
+Academic Affairs will be convened to determine the seriousness and consequences to the student. - Using someone else's badge would be considered falsification of college records and ii. would be grounds for dismissal from the college. - d.
+OSL Badges will be used at Los Angeles City College and the clinical training sites.

 The students are provided radiation monitoring badges from Los Angeles City College during the fall Semester in which they are enrolled.
-The student uses that radiation monitor while they are on campus for laboratory experiments and at their clinical training site for two days a week in the RT 260 class.
-Once the student begins their actual clinical training in RT 280, the hospital and their radiation safety officer will provide us with copies of the students' dosimetry reports.
-In addition, with Instadose badges we are able to monitor the exposure students receive on a monthly basis.
+The student uses that radiation monitor while on campus for laboratory experiments and at their clinical training site for two days a week in the RT 260 class.
+Once the student begins their clinical training in RT 280, the hospital or their radiation safety officer will provide students and faculty copies of their dosimetry reports.
+In addition, with OSL badges, the RT faculty are able to monitor the exposure students receive on a quarterly basis.